Asian carp: Recreational fishing

-The grass carp (Ctenopharyngodon idella), and black carp (Mylopharyngodon piceus) as well as common carp (Cyprinus carpio) are popular targets for recreational fisherman in the Midwest, despite their status of being an invasive species.
-These species are unique because of their ability to be caught with the traditional fishing technique of using a fishing rod, reel and a hook.
+The grass carp (Ctenopharyngodon idella), and black carp (Mylopharyngodon piceus), as well as common carp (Cyprinus carpio), are popular targets for recreational fishermen in the Midwest, despite their status as invasive species.
+These species are unique because they can be caught using the traditional fishing technique of a fishing rod, reel, and hook.
 Other invasive carp species – the Silver carp (Hypophthalmichthys molitrix) and bighead carp (Hypophthalmichthys nobilis) are not traditionally caught on rod and reel because they feed on plankton, therefore they do not bite on baited hooks or lures.

 As food

 Asian carp have been a popular food fish in Asia for thousands of years.
-In North America, the various Asian carp are often lumped with the common carp and seen as undesirable trash fish because of the unpopularity of common carp as food in this region.
-Furthermore, even the common carp, which was introduced to North America from Europe in the 17th century, are important food fish outside North America.
+In North America, various Asian carp species are often lumped with the common carp and considered undesirable trash fish because common carp is unpopular as food in this region.
+Furthermore, even the common carp, which was introduced to North America from Europe in the 17th century, is important food fish outside North America.

-The pearly white flesh — though complicated by intermuscular bones — has a mild taste.
+The pearly white flesh, though complicated by intermuscular bones, has a mild taste.
 The filter-feeding silver and bighead carp have much lower heavy metal contamination (such as mercury) than most other fish because they are algivorous primary consumers that do not eat other aquatic invertebrates or fishes and therefore are the least impacted by biomagnification.

-The Hangzhou dish West Lake Fish in Vinegar Gravy, traditionally made of white amur, is a dish of controversial flavor.
+The Hangzhou dish West Lake Fish in Vinegar Gravy, traditionally made with white amur, is controversial for its flavor.